 The rotation system will improve the fit of the incoming student, with their prospective PI and the laboratory.

-International applicants who are accepted will need to secure a sponsor as a condition of admission.
+International applicants (students who are not Canadian citizens or permanent residents of Canada) need to find a sponsor before they submit their application.
 A sponsor is a Faculty member who provides a commitment of placement in the event that you are not able to secure a placement in a different lab after the rotation process.
-The deadline for securing your sponsor for September admissions is May 31st (for applicants in the first review), and July 31st (for applicants in the final review).
-January applicants will have until December 1st.

 Applicants should ensure they have read all of the instructions and admission requirements below before submitting an online application.

 We are looking for students with previous research experience who are motivated and devoted to research.
 Given the recent social distancing measures, which may have impacted the ability of students to gain wet lab research experience, the admissions committee will consider applicants with limited experience.
 This can include remote computational biology projects.

 Letters of reference are important in the evaluation process.
 We are particularly interested in receiving letters from research supervisors.
 If the applicant completed an undergraduate project/thesis course or did research in a co-op session or as a summer student, he/she should ask scientists who have supervised the research projects to write letters of reference on his/her behalf.

 We consider applications from students who have achieved at least a B+ average in their last two years of study in an honours or specialist B.Sc. program in biochemistry, molecular biology, or cell biology, as well as students with strong academic credentials in honours/specialist programs in related disciplines, including physics, chemistry, and computer science.
 Applications from students with M.Sc. degrees in these areas will also be considered for admission.
 Applications from outstanding students in other programs or subject areas will also be considered.
 Applications that do not meet the minimum requirements will not be considered.